julien/testspy/README.md

 testspy
 ```

-You can optionally user the -path flag to specify the directory
+You can optionally use the -path option to specify the directory
-you want to watch, but it defaults to the current working directory.
+you want to watch

+For example:

 ```shell
 testspy -path=/home/foo/code/superduper
 ```

+If not it defaults to the current working directory.